khushant2001/Trajectory-optimization/README.md

 ## Test - 3

 Using lumped models for rotational dyanamics to account for the lag between sending setpoints and the controller on board to follow that setpoint.

 ## a.
 Time constant study for the pitch angle!

-Time constant = 300 msec
+A first order transfer function is used to simulate the lag between the crazyflie's response and input torques.
+This tf lumps up the dynamics, while disregarding the coupling between the three orientation axes.
+To determine the time constant for this first order lag transfer function, a test script is written which makes the drone for 2 seconds and then gives a step command of 5 degrees in pitch.
+The corresponding response is shown below and the time constant is determined to be 300 msec for the roll axis (which should match the pitch axis as well).
+The filtered version of the crazyflie's pitch is also shown below to provide more clarity.

 ![image](https://github.com/user-attachments/assets/c31ef995-9956-4169-ab90-6378c3734599)